Empowering the Next Generation: Starting Point 2.0

 You Can Help

 Your support of this innovative program will positively impact local families.
-Click on the infographic to the right to read more about the program.
+It only costs $2,500 for a family to go through the program.
 Contact Julie about your interest in this program or donate online.
-Be sure to select the Young Women’s Initiative as the designation.
+Be sure to select the Starting Point in the list of funds.

 Our Approach